 Latest update

 Compassion’s holistic child development programs are designed to be adapted to suit the local context and needs.
-In Indonesia, the current primary areas of focus for our church partners are:
+In Indonesia, our local church partners are focusing on empowering youth to pursue higher education opportunities, improving child nutrition and reducing cases of disease.

 Watch the latest video update below from our church partners in Indonesia to learn more.